 What should I do if I discover a squatter?

 If you realize you may have a squatter or case of adverse possession, your best plan is to seek immediate legal recourse.
-Remember, a key component of ownership is continuous use, so the sooner you seek eviction, the better off you will be.
+Importantly, a key component of ownership is continuous use, so the sooner you seek eviction, the better off you will be.